 What sets Singles Flirt Up Your Life apart though is that the relationship between the two roommates that you select is your ultimately your sole focus.
 With a preset number of characters with their own traits and backgrounds it’s the matching of personalities that creates alternative and interesting gameplay for Singles Flirt Up Your Life.
 While selecting similar characters is definitely possible the real enjoyment of the game comes from selecting opposing personalities and attempting to make them work amongst balancing career and day to day tasks.
 [Read Review]

-Like other games on this page Ciao Bella opts for a stat and story focused life simulation and management game that fans of The Sims will appreciate.
-Its simple design makes it particularly attractive for those that want a more casual offering in the genre or aren’t able to achieve the higher system requirements that current day games similar to The Sims 4 demand.
+Like other games on this page Ciao Bella opts for a stat and story focused life simulation and management game.
+Its simple design makes it particularly attractive for those that want a more casual offering in the genre or aren’t able to achieve the higher system requirements that current day games demand.

 Following the story of Elena, Ciao Bella challenges players to guide her through the hectic requirements of day to day living across family, work and health.
 A central theme to the 13 chapter driven story is her relationship with Elio and the potential for a marriage proposal amongst a backdrop of family drama which requires players to travel around the city to resolve.
 Other activities include going out to eat, hitting the gym, working or relaxing at home which all require balance and have their own trade-offs.
 [Read Review]

-Those seeking games like Sims for android may want to stop by Avakin Life which offers vast avatar customisation and house building alongside social oriented gameplay.
+Avakin Life offers a game like Sims for Android (and iOS) with vast avatar customisation and house building alongside social oriented gameplay.
 This mobile game has attracted an audience of millions with its high-quality graphics which is able to bring your avatar and dream home creations to life within the palm of your hand.

 A vast range of home and clothing styles makes Avakin Life comparable to The Sims franchise in terms of raw item numbers especially when the regular updates are considered.
-The free price tag also makes Avakin Life an amazing virtual world pick and means you don’t have to fork out extra money for the latest expansion content pack like you do in The Sims.
-As a social focused chat game though Avakin Life does lack the life simulation and management elements of The Sims and instead replaces it with social and community features where you’ll meet and interact with other players and take part in fashion challenges.
+The free price tag also makes Avakin Life an affordable virtual simulation pick and means you don’t have to fork out extra money for the latest expansion content pack like you do in The Sims.
+As a social focused chat game though Avakin Life does lack life simulation and management elements, instead replacing it with social and community features where you’ll meet and interact with other players and take part in fashion challenges.
 [Read Review]